yahyaqowle/ogreniyorum/Resources/README.md

 #### Any resource that can help directly or indirectly for us to improve our [Afsoomali](https://github.com/yahyaqowle/Afsoomali) project can be found here.

-#### Anything that is beneficial knowledge written in somali and need to be preserved or archived can be found here
+#### Anything that is beneficial knowledge written in Somali and need to be preserved or archived can be found here

 # Credits